 Hit the Cut-off Man!

-By Rick Sheppard, Collegeville Real Estate Agent Class of 1981
+By Rick Sheppard, Collegeville Real Estate Agent, Perkiomen Valley Class of 1981

 Listed below are some of the desirable communities located in the Perkiomen Valley School District.
-Click on any one of the community links homes for an updated list of homes for sale in that community:
+Please click on any of the community links for an updated list of homes for sale in that community:

 Cassel Mill At Skippack, Cranberry Estates, Fairview Estates, Monroe Court, Rittenhouse Square, Northgate at Cranberry, Traditions at Skippack, College Park, Governors Walk, Birchwood, Claymont at Collegeville